MarcinKilarski/Website-Audit/seo.md

 HTTPS encrypts the connection between a user and your website, securing any sensitive data that the user may have submitted on your site, such as personal details, password, and credit cards.
 Pages that are served over an HTTPS connection also get a [small ranking boost](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html) in Google.

-Without encryption, a user is exposed to a ‘man-in-the-middle’ attack.
+Without encryption, a user is exposed to a ‘man-in-the-middle' attack.
 This is where a hacker can obtain sensitive information during the process of sending them from a user to your system.
 Personal information exposed in this way can lead to serious problems for your customers.

-Therefore, from January 2017, Google began showing a ‘Not Secure’ warning in their Chrome browser on sites that request users to input their person information, password or credit card information without providing a secured connection.
+Therefore, from January 2017, Google began showing a ‘Not Secure' warning in their Chrome browser on sites that request users to input their person information, password or credit card information without providing a secured connection.
 In the long term, they [plan to label all pages without HTTPS](https://www.youtube.com/watch?v=aWGU4qLtHEw&feature=youtu.be&t=6h2m31s) with this message and a red triangle warning to be more honest with searchers.

 This has the potential to have a serious impact on a number of conversions on your site and damage your brand image.
 All websites should use HTTPS.